standardebooks/manual/8-typography.rst

 #.
 Words that are in an unknown language have their :html:`xml:lang` attribute set to :value:`und`.

+#.
+Some phrases that are not English in origin but that that are common in English prose, and which begin in a word that could be confused with an English word, are always italicized to prevent confusion.
+An incomplete list follows:

+	- :string:`sic`

+	- :string:`a posteriori`

+	- :string:`a priori`

+	- :string:`a fortiori`

+	- :string:`ad absurdum`

+	- :string:`ad hominem`

+	- :string:`ad infinitum`

+	- :string:`ad interim`

+	- :string:`ad nauseam`

+	- :string:`in absentia`

+	- :string:`in camera`

+	- :string:`in loco parentis`

+	- :string:`in situ`

+	- :string:`in statu quo`

+	- :string:`in toto`

+	- :string:`in vitro`

+	- :string:`more suo`

 Italicizing or quoting newly-used English words
 ===============================================